When it comes to exploring the magical country of New Zealand / Aotearoa, there's no better way to do it than a road trip.

-Like in many countries around the world, I truly believe that self-driving is the best way to see and experience New Zealand.
-Yes, you can get around the country using buses and trains.
+Yes, you can get around the country using buses and trains (and I've done it many times myself in the past).
 But having a vehicle in New Zealand means you have the freedom to visit places that those other modes of transport just don't go.

-A New Zealand road trip, therefore, has always been on my bucket list.
+A New Zealand road trip, therefore, was always on my bucket list.

-Even though I've been to New Zealand multiple times (and even though I lived there for half a year back in 2008), my NZ road trips in the past consisted of short stints with a rental car; usually a couple days here, and a few days there, combined with cheaper bus rides and short flights.
+I've visited New Zealand multiple times (and even lived there for half a year back in 2008), but the only road trips I'd done had been very short ones – usually just a couple days here, and a few days there, combined with cheaper bus rides and short flights.

 So for my fifth trip to New Zealand, I wanted to do it right: I wanted to do a proper road trip around New Zealand.

-And in order to do that, I knew Elliot and I were going to have to rent a campervan.
+And in order to do that, I knew my husband Elliot and I were going to have to rent a campervan.